Agenda 2025

 Track 1 | Conference Hall A | ||

 12.00 | Panel: AI beyond chat bots As AI becomes more structured and intuitive, most major companies are embedding dedicated frameworks and strategies to explore how AI can benefit their business and leverage existing data for the best use-cases.
 But minimal applications beyond chat bots exist in the market.
-This session explores the state of tangible AI uses out there and debates if AI will significantly change the way the industry works OR if it just make certain jobs easier Feda Tahboub, Head of Projects, Deyaar Development Kareem Ruhi, Regional Information Officer - Middle East & South Asia, Egis |
+This session explores the state of tangible AI uses out there and debates if AI will significantly change the way the industry works OR if it will just make certain jobs easier.
+In conversation with: Feda Tahboub, Head of Projects, Deyaar Development Mohamad M. Kassir, Global BIM & GIS Manager, Egis |

 |